qmlbook/qmlbook/README.md

-Qt5-Cadaques Project
+QmlBook Project
 ====================

 [![Join the chat at https://gitter.im/qmlbook/qmlbook](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/qmlbook/qmlbook?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This is the source code for the QML book contents.
+This is the source code for the QML book contents (http://qmlbook.org).
 It is licensed under the Creative Commons Attribution-Non Commercial-Share Alike 4.0 license.
 We hope you enjoy it and we hope it helps you to learn Qt5.

 The code examples are licensed under the BSD license.